magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 get the idea that they would be easy to find, but it doesn’t work out that way.

-Training the mind in is like this.
+Training the mind in samādhi is like this.
 We get the idea it will be easy.
 But when we sit, our legs hurt, our back hurts, we feel tired, we get hot and itchy.
 Then we start to feel discouraged, thinking that samādhi is as far away from us as the sky from the earth.
 We don’t know what to do and become overwhelmed by the difficulties.
 But if we can receive some training, it will get easier little by little.

 So you who come here to practise samādhi and experience it as being difficult.
 I had my troubles with it, too.
 I trained with an Ajahn, and